-PTSD alone didn’t increase heart disease risk in veterans with PTSD
+PTSD alone didn’t increase heart disease risk in veterans with Post-traumatic stress disorder

-Study Highlight: Coexisting medical conditions, psychiatric disorders, heavy smoking and illicit drug use may explain the increased risk for heart disease among veterans with PTSD.
+Study Highlight on coexisting medical conditions, psychiatric disorders, heavy smoking and illicit drug use may explain the increased risk for heart disease among veterans with post-traumatic stress disorder.

-Researchers examined whether one, or a combination of heart disease risk factors common in those with PTSD, can explain the association between PTSD and cardiovascular disease.
+Researchers examined whether one or a combination of heart disease risk factors common in those with post-traumatic stress disorder can explain the association between PTSD and cardiovascular disease.
 They reviewed electronic health records of 2,519 Veterans Affairs (VA) patients diagnosed with PTSD and 1,659 without PTSD.
-Participants were aged 30-70 (87 percent male; 60 percent white), had no cardiovascular disease diagnoses for 12 months prior and were followed for at least three years.
+Participants were aged 30-70 (87 per cent male; 60 per cent white), had no cardiovascular disease diagnoses for 12 months prior and were followed for at least three years.

-Among VA patients, those diagnosed with PTSD were 41 percent more likely to develop circulatory and heart disease than those without PTSD.
+Among VA patients, those diagnosed with post-traumatic stress disorder were 41 per cent more likely to develop circulatory and heart disease than those without PTSD.

 Smoking, depression, other anxiety disorders, sleep disorders, Type 2 diabetes, obesity, high blood pressure, and cholesterol, were significantly more prevalent among patients with PTSD than those without.

 No single comorbid condition explained the association between PTSD and incident cardiovascular disease, after adjusting for a combination of physical and psychiatric disorders, smoking, sleep disorder, substance use disorders, PTSD was not associated with new cases of cardiovascular disease.